JaimeMagiera/oct/README.md

 ### --master-node-count *number*

   The desired number of master nodes.
-This flag should be used in conjunction with --worker-node-count, --build, --destroy, and --cluster-power.
+This flag should be used in conjunction with --worker-node-count, --provision_cluster_infrastructure, --destroy, and --cluster-power.

 ### --worker-node-count *number*

   The desired number of worker nodes.
-This flag should be used in conjunction with --master-node-count, --build, --destroy, and --cluster-power.
+This flag should be used in conjunction with --master-node-count, --provision_cluster_infrastructure, --destroy, and --cluster-power.

 ### --cluster-folder *folder*